apollographql/apollo-server/README.md

 ### Whitelisting

 The `formatParams` function can be used in combination with the `OperationStore` to enable whitelisting.
+In this case query parsing and validation will be called only once when saving to store.

 ```js
 const store = new OperationStore(Schema);